 If you own a home or other property in Tennessee, then you likely have two or three neighbors whose land borders yours.
 Many property owners are surprised to know that under a legal concept called adverse possession, a neighbor can actually lay claim to a portion of their land by using it for a certain period of time.
 If you want to make sure that all of your land remains yours; that is, that a neighbor can't lay claim a portion after having encroached on it for a while; it's definitely in your interest to learn about Tennessee's laws on adverse possession.

 Although less likely, it's also worth realizing that an unknown trespasser can essentially squat on your land and develop the same type of claim to legal ownership.
-There might also be times when you yourself need to assert an adverse possession claim, over land that you feel you've developed a right to use and want to continue using.
+Or, there might also be times when you yourself need to assert an adverse possession claim, over land that you feel you've developed a right to use and want to continue using.

 Several different types of adverse possession are covered under Tennessee law, each with its own requirements.
 This article gives an overview of adverse possession's unique facets in Tennessee.

 This isn't some twisted way for judges to take away people's property.
 The legal doctrine of adverse possession developed in early Britain, partly to justify the actions of pillaging armies and their leaders.
-More recently, however, its function has become to achieve a fair result when one owner has neglected or forgotten about a piece of land while another has been using or caring for it for so long that to make him or her leave would create hardship.
+More recently, however, its function has become to achieve a fair result when one owner has neglected or forgotten about a piece of land while another has been using or caring for it for so long that to make them leave would create hardship or unfairness.